Core Web Vitals for Framer Website Performance

 A cluttered layer hierarchy in Framer can lead to unnecessary reflows and render delays, impacting Framer performance.

-• Minimise nesting: Avoid excessive grouping and deeply nested elements, as they can slow down rendering.
+• Minimize nesting: Avoid excessive grouping and deeply nested elements, as they can slow down rendering.

 • Use auto-layout for efficiency: This ensures that sections remain fluid and adaptable without performance penalties.